ChrisChinchilla/chrischinchilla.com/src/pages/cv.md

 ## Work Experience

-### Freelance Technical Writer, Blogger and Developer Relations
+### Freelance Technical Writer, Blogger, and Developer Relations

 _March 2017 - Present_

-When not working full time, I work as a freelance writer and blogger, I have contributed to the blogs and documentation sets of multiple technical companies.
+When not working full time, I work as a freelance writer and blogger, I have contributed to the blogs and documentation sets of technical companies.
 These ranged from small cutting-edge startups to large enterprises.

-Clients and work include
+Current clients and work include:

 - **Parseable**: Technical blog posts and videos.
 - **Aspect**: Documentation and documentation tooling.

+Past clients and work include:

 - **libcamera**: Documentation of an open-source camera stack and framework for Linux, Android, and ChromeOS.
 - **Dev Spotlight**: Technical blog posts for Salesforce, Kong, and others.
 - **ReveCom**: Technical blog post editing for high-profile clients.